 A nude lid certainly enhances and defines the cut crease in the most dramatic and beautiful way.
 For the cut crease, you use a contrasting brown eyeshadow that creates a sharp line that’s not then blended.
 That way, the eyes appear more open and lifted.
 Finish the overall look with dark brown lipstick and you are good to go.

 4. Red Cut Crease

 Looking for a sultry, bold and ultimately high fashion makeup look?
 Turn heads with a striking red cut crease.
 If you have dark blue, hazel, or green eyes, a sweep of red above your eyelids will make them smolder.
-The best way to create this look is with a liquid eyeliner.
-That way you will have more control making the lines.
+The best way to create this look is with liquid eyeliner.
+That way you will have more control over making the lines.

 6. Rainbow Cut Crease

 Rainbow cut crease might look very complicated to create, but with a little practice, everyone can do it.
 It’s a great addition to your makeup skills, right?
 This makeup look looks so natural, yet very colorful.
 Perfect for daytime, especially during summer when everything is colorful and lovely, just like this makeup look.

 7. Sparkle Cut Crease